 Base salaries provide a fixed component of compensation at a competitive level to attract and retain executives.
 Salaries for our named executive officers are based on several factors, including the scope of job responsibilities, experience, expertise, performance and competitive market compensation.
 From time to time, salaries may be adjusted to reflect promotions, increases in responsibilities and competitive considerations.
-In 2023, Mr. Qutub and Mr. Marra received 3.8% and 3.7% salary increases, respectively, to align further with the competitive market as supported by competitive practices data provided by our independent compensation consultant.
-Ms. Bender's salary was increased 20% over the course of 2023 to reflect her increased responsibilities and the competitive market.
+In 2024, David Marra, our Group Chief Underwriting Officer, received a salary increase to reflect the increased complexity and scale of his role after the integration of Validus, and to align him further with the competitive market as supported by competitive practices data provided by Mercer.

-2022 2023 70

-Name Salary Salary Increase
+Name 2023 Salary (\$) 2024 Salary (\$) % Increase

-Kevin J. O'Donnell \$1,180,000 \$1,180,000
+Kevin J. O'Donnell 1,180,000 1,180,000 -%

-Robert Qutub \$ 650,000 \$ 675,000 3.8%
+Robert Qutub 675,000 675,000 -%

-Ross A. Curtis \$ 725,000 \$ 725,000
+Ross A. Curtis 725,000 725,000 -%

-David Marra \$ 675,000 \$ 700,000 3.7%
+David Marra 700,000 900,000 29%

-Shannon L. Bender \$ 500,000 \$ 600,000 20.0%
+Shannon L. Bender 600,000 600,000 -%

-lan D. Branagan (1) £ 515,000 £ 515,000